c565659/MANUAL_AI_SYSTEM/DATABASE/Illustrator/Editable_Manual_Production.md

 This rule applies to all Template Files.

+## 3D-Reconstructed Vector Assets

+This section applies only when the project activates:

+`DATABASE/3D_Reconstruction/Rhino_7_Vector_Linework.md`

+Rhino-generated technical linework shall enter Illustrator as editable vector content.

+Requirements:

+- Preserve vector editability.
+- Preserve original geometry proportions.
+- The complete linework may be scaled proportionally for manual layout.
+- Do not rasterize available reconstructed vector linework.
+- Do not redraw missing product geometry from imagination.
+- Do not alter product geometry to match the source raster image.

+Rhino shall provide geometry linework only.

+Illustrator shall reconstruct source-supported:

+- Numbers
+- Step numbers
+- Arrows
+- Guide lines
+- Labels
+- Text
+- Other formal annotation elements

+according to the original source visual relationship.

+When the STEP model lacks a required non-modeled element, approved source-image fallback content may be composited with the reconstructed vector linework.

+Hybrid assets shall remain organized so that:

+- Rhino vector geometry remains editable.
+- Illustrator annotations remain editable.
+- Source-image fallback elements remain identifiable.
+- The instructional relationship remains clear.

+If no `.stp` model is supplied, this section is Not Applicable.

 ## Images

 Images shall be either correctly linked or embedded according to the project's delivery requirements.